AylaNetworks/ayla-documentation/src/authoring-guide/creating-content/content-organization/index.md

 a: block
 ---

-Content on this site is organized into <code>Books</code>.
+Content is organized into <code>Books</code>.
 A book has two views as demonstrated by our Sample Book:

 1. The [Published view](/sample-book) is what customers, partners, and colleagues see.
 1. The [Repository view](https://github.com/AylaNetworks/ayla-documentation/tree/master/src/sample-book) is where your source files live.
 Note the following: